 Diabatic processes are not directly resolved in numerical weather forecast models.
 Instead, they are parameterised in terms of grid-scale variables.
-Understanding how, when and where in the atmosphere these processes take place and how they affect the dynamics of the atmosphere is essential to achieve more accurate weather forecasts and climate projections.
+Understanding how, when and where in the atmosphere these processes take place and how they affect the dynamics of the atmosphere is essential to achieve more accurate weather forecasts.
 The improved accuracy would be of benefit for the general public and for many other areas that depend on these results including hydrology and engineering, policy making and the insurance/re-insurance industry.

 We have developed a new set of diagnostics to investigate diabatic processes in numerical weather forecast models.
 Here we apply the diagnostics to study the simulation of a North Atlantic cyclone on 30 September 2011.
 Our analysis focuses on the effects of the parameterisation of convection on precipitation and the cyclone's development.
-To this end, we contrast two simulations, one with the standard CAPE closure timescale of 1800 s (CONTROL) and the other with a longer CAPE closure timescale of 15000 s , thereby reducing the convective heating (REDCV).
-This work is part of the DIAMET project.
+To this end, we contrast two simulations, one with the standard CAPE closure timescale of 1800 s (CONTROL) and the other with a longer CAPE closure timescale of 15000 s, thereby reducing the convective heating (REDCV).

-6 Diabatic potential temperature (Vertical structure)
+5 Diabatic potential temperature (Vertical structure)